From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for insightful comments that improved the quality of this work.
 We acknowledge NSF grant AST240752 and HST grant AR-17860 for support.
 This work made considerable use of the Stampede3 supercomputer through allocation TG-PHY240194 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.